bosecodes/DL-with-Python/README.md

 .
 .
 .
-.
-And many more topics coming up...
+And many more coming up...